xploitnik/SilentOwner/README.md

 ## 🧩 Recommended Workflow

 1. 🕵️ Enumerate effective permissions using `certipy-acl`
 2. 👑 Take ownership with `SilentOwner`
 3. 🛠️ (Optional) Inject ACEs or silently add yourself to groups

 ---

 ## 🛡️ Use Cases

 - Escalating privileges in AD environments with delegated rights
 - Taking control of groups, service accounts, or user objects
 - Preparing post-exploitation paths without triggering logs
 - Maintaining stealth persistence via DACL abuse

 ---

+## 💡 Why This Tool Exists

+Most privilege escalation tools — like **BloodHound**, **BloodyAD**, or **PowerView** — are built for **discovery**.
+They scan the domain, enumerate permissions, and highlight potential abuse paths.

+**SilentOwner is different.**
+It’s designed for operators who already know which object they control — specifically via `WriteOwner` — and want to silently take over that object **without scanning, without a shell, and without noise**.

+This tool picks up **after discovery** — when you're working with SIDs directly and need surgical control over LDAP objects for escalation or persistence.

 ---

-🧭 Why This Tool Exists
-Most privilege escalation tools (like BloodHound, BloodyAD, or PowerView) are designed for discovery — they scan the domain, enumerate permissions, and identify abuse paths.

-SilentOwner is different.
-It’s built for operators who already know what object they can control — specifically via WriteOwner — and want to silently take over that object without scanning, without a shell, and without noise.

-This tool is ideal when:

-You've already identified effective permissions using SID-based ACL analysis

-You're working from a low-privileged context using LDAP only

-You want to take ownership quietly and prepare for privilege escalation or persistence

-If you don't yet know which objects you have WriteOwner over, use a discovery tool like Certipy-ACL to enumerate effective control paths based on SIDs.

-SilentOwner picks up where discovery ends — and surgical control begins.
+## 🧯 Troubleshooting

+- ❌ `insufficientAccessRights`
+  → You likely have `WriteOwner` but forgot the `SDFlags=0x01` control.
+SilentOwner handles this automatically — make sure you’re using it.

+- ❌ `b''` or empty `OwnerSID`
+  → Some objects don’t have an explicit owner set.
+This is normal.
+SilentOwner sets a valid one for you.

+- ❌ No effect?
+  → Double-check your `--new-owner-sid` is valid and formatted like: `S-1-5-21-...`.

+---

+## 🛠️ Next Step

+Want to take it further?
+Once you've taken ownership, you can inject ACEs to assign yourself `GenericWrite`, `WriteMember`, or `GenericAll` — all remotely, all silently.

+A companion script — `inject_ace.py` — is coming soon to expand your control over the target object.

 ---

 > _Built to empower SIDs — and the people who know how to use them._